firejoust/mineflayer-physics/README.md

 - Get a player's state in the next tick (position, velocity, etc)
 - Predict a player's control states based on their current/last state
 - Simulate a player's trajectory over a period of time (ticks)
-- (WIP) Calculate the ideal trajectory for a player using pathfinding (simulated control states)
 #### Notes
-This plugin will inject a new property named `lastState` into all entities
+This plugin will inject a new property named `lastState` into all players

-(players only, updated per tick)
 ### API
 #### Types
 ```js